TotallyInformation/node-red-contrib-uibuilder/README.md

 The local `index.(html|js)` files are well documented and should show you how to get started with your own customisations.
 There are also some examples, with code, on the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).

 The node also has a second output port.
 This is used exclusively for control messages.
 Control messages are sent by the server when a client connects or disconnects and by the front-end client when the websocket has connected and when the client is ready to receive messages (after window.load by default).
-The connect and ready messages have a `"cacheControl": "REPLAY"` property which is designed to be used with [node-red-contrib-infocache]() or your own message cache so that new or reconnecting clients can receive cached information (similar to Dashboard widgets).
+The connect and ready messages have a `"cacheControl": "REPLAY"` property which is designed to be used with [node-red-contrib-infocache](https://github.com/TotallyInformation/node-red-contrib-infocache) or your own message cache ([example](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki/Cache-and-Replay-Messages-without-using-node-red-contrib-infocache)) so that new or reconnecting clients can receive cached information (similar to Dashboard widgets).

 _[back to top](#contents)_